grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 As you might have seen, DTOs are typically just data structures.
 That may come as surprising, because for several chapters now, I have repeatedly stressed how I prefer to bundle data and behavior together.
 Isn't this breaking all the principles that I mentioned?

-My response to this would be that exchanging information between processes is where these principles do not apply and that there are some good reasons why.
+My response to this would be that exchanging information between processes is where the mentioned principles do not apply and that there are some good reasons why.

 1. It is easier to exchange data than to exchange behavior.
 If I wanted to send behavior to another process, I would have to send it as data anyway, e.g. in a form of source code.
 In such a case, the other side would need to interpret the source code, provide all the dependencies, etc. which could be cumbersome and strongly couple implementations of both processes.
 2. Agreeing on a simple data format makes creating and interpreting the data in different programming languages easier.
 3. Many times, the boundaries between processes are designed as functional boundaries at the same time.
 In other words, even if one process sends some data to another, both of these processes would not want to execute the same behaviors on the data.

 These are some of the reasons why processes send data to each other.
-And when they do, they typically bundle the data for consistency and performance reasons.
+And when they do, they typically bundle the data into bigger structures for consistency and performance reasons.

 ### DTOs vs value objects